- Searching (and tab-completion) of all email addresses (via

 a sensible search base instead of the default.
 In my case this was the root

 domain of the LDAP server.
-E.g. if your server is at foo.bar.net
+E.g. if your server is at foo.bar.net, it might

 strips the output of metadata.
 The most important bit for our server was the